MillionConcepts/lhorizon/docs/paper.md

 # Acknowledgements

-This work was supported by a NASA Solar System Workings grant … blah blah blah
+This work was supported by a NASA Solar System Workings grant, #NNX16AQ10G, and a NASA Solar System Observations grant, #NNX17AF12G.